 Because its active surface is usually around 10 inches, media filters are able to capture about 95 percent of particulates.

-There are a few electronic filtering systems you can install in your home.
+There are a few electronic filtering systems you can add in your home.

-An electrostatic filter uses magnetically charged components to attract.
+An electrostatic filter uses magnetically charged substance to capture.
 These washable filters are 97 percent effective at extracting tiny particles from your home’s air.
 Plus, they’re also 30 times more effective than everyday filters.

 Some can erase the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
-And reduce ozone, a known lung irritant, produced elsewhere in your home.
+And decrease ozone, a known lung irritant, produced elsewhere in your home.